MicrosoftDocs/dynamics-365-customer-engagement/ce/on-premises/install-or-upgrade-microsoft-dynamics-365-server.md

 ms.tgt_pltfrm: ""
 ms.topic: "article"
 applies_to:
-  - "Dynamics 365 (on-premises)"
+  - "Dynamics 365 for Customer Engagement (on-premises)" ms.assetid: 06fae39f-6455-46af-adf7-23b6a1793e93
-ms.assetid: 06fae39f-6455-46af-adf7-23b6a1793e93
 caps.latest.revision: 39
 author: Mattp123
 ms.author: matp
 ---
-# Install or upgrade Microsoft Dynamics 365 Server
+# Install or upgrade Microsoft Dynamics 365 for Customer Engagement Server

 [!INCLUDE [cc_applies_to_on-prem-9_0_0](../includes/cc_applies_to_on-prem-9_0_0.md)]

 This section explains how to install [!INCLUDE[pn_microsoftcrm_server](../includes/pn-microsoftcrm-server.md)].

 > [!IMPORTANT]
->  There is additional information in the [Microsoft Dynamics 365 on-premises Readme](https://go.microsoft.com/fwlink/?linkid=2024795).
+>  There is additional information in the [Microsoft Dynamics 365 for Customer Engagement on-premises Readme](https://go.microsoft.com/fwlink/?linkid=2024795).

-## Components installed during Dynamics 365 Server Setup
+## Components installed during Dynamics 365 for Customer Engagement Server Setup
  This section describes what is installed during [!INCLUDE[pn_microsoftcrm_server](../includes/pn-microsoftcrm-server.md)] [!INCLUDE[pn_Setup](../includes/pn-setup.md)].

-### Microsoft Dynamics 365 Server installed configuration components
+### Microsoft Dynamics 365 for Customer Engagement Server installed configuration components
  When you install [!INCLUDE[pn_microsoftcrm_server](../includes/pn-microsoftcrm-server.md)], by default Setup creates a folder structure under *SystemDrive*:\Program Files\Microsoft Dynamics CRM\\.
 Additional components are described in the table below.

  All of the following web components are added during a Full Server role installation.
 During an individual role installation, fewer or none of these components are installed on the server.